 The most obvious practical application for Smart Previews is travel.
 You can bring your laptop with your entire catalog of photos on the road while keeping the original images stored safely at home.

 My favorite way to use the Smart Previews feature when I travel is on long flights.
 I start organizing and culling my new photos without having to attach an external hard drive that stores the originals.

-You can bring your entire photo library to a client meeting and still have access to all your photos thanks to Smart Previews.
+Thanks to Smart Previews, you can bring your entire photo library to a client meeting and still have access to all your photos.

 You can also have your laptop loaded with Smart Previews, which allows you to work remotely from a local coffee shop, for example.

 If you compare the file size of the Smart Previews with the original images, you will see that they are approximately 50 times smaller when you shoot uncompressed RAW or approximately 25 times smaller when you shoot compressed RAW.
 This means that if your entire photo library is around 4 TB in size, you can scale it down between 100-150 GB.
 It will fit perfectly on your laptop’s small SSD drive.

 The quality of the DNG Smart Previews is exceptional.
 When you zoom in to 100%, you will not see any compression artifacts and the images are indistinguishable from the originals.
 Smart Previews also enable you to export JPEG versions of the photos without actually having the originals.
 If you export a JPEG image that is no larger than 2550 pixels in size, you will have an image that is the same quality as the one created from the original RAW image.

 First, if you travel only with Smart Previews, Lightroom will not have an issue synchronizing the images across different devices over the Create Cloud.